rommehta30/relay_commerce/README.md

 ### Solution

+I can think of 2 possible reasons:
+1. Timezone: If the user is in GMT - HOURS timezone.
+This should get fixed because now we are using UTC time for comparision.
-This can be because multiple requests have come in at the same time and the existing hits are not committed into the DB yet.
+2. An edge case would be "multiple requests have come in at the same time and the existing hits are not committed into the DB yet".
-Using the redis cache should solve the issue because we are not quering DB for checking quota.
+Redis cache should solve the issue because we are not quering DB for checking quota.

 ## #4